KPM: A Flexible and Data-Driven K-Process Model for Nucleosynthesis: Abstract

 \section{Abstract}

-The element abundance pattern found by APOGEE and GALAH in Milky Way disk stars is close to two-dimensional, dominated by production from one prompt process and one delayed process.
+The element abundance pattern found in Milky Way disk stars is close to two-dimensional, dominated by production from one prompt process and one delayed process.
 This simplicity is remarkable, since the elements are produced by a multitude of nucleosynthesis mechanisms operating in stars with a wide range of progenitor masses.
-We fit the abundances of 14 elements for 48,659 red-giant stars from APOGEE DR17 using a flexible, data-driven $K$-process model---dubbed \name.
+We fit the abundances of 14 elements for 48,659 red-giant stars from APOGEE DR17 using a flexible, data-driven K-process model---dubbed \name.
 In our fiducial model, with $K=2$, each abundance in each star is described as the sum of a prompt and a delayed process contribution.
-We find that \name{} with $K=2$ is able to explain the abundances well, recover the observed abundance bimodality, and detect the bimodality over a greater range in metallicity than previously has been possible.
-We compare to prior work by \citet{weinberg2022}, finding that \name{} produces similar results, but that \name{} better predicts stellar abundances, especially for elements C+N and Mn and for stars at super-solar metallicities.
-The model makes assumptions, including especially that it fixes some parameters to break degeneracies and improve interpretability; we find that some of the nucleosynthetic implications are dependent upon these detailed parameter choices.
-We add a third and fourth process (to make $K=4$), finding that the additional processes give the model more freedom and improve the model's ability to predict the stellar abundances, as expected, but they don't qualitatively change the story.
-The results of \name{} have implications for the formation of the Galaxy disk, the relationship between abundances and ages, and the physics of nucleosynthesis.
+We find that \name with $K=2$ is able to explain the abundances well, recover the observed abundance bimodality, and detect the bimodality over a greater range in metallicity than previously has been possible.
+We compare to prior work by \citet{weinberg2022}, finding that \name produces similar results, but that \name better predicts stellar abundances, especially for elements C+N and Mn and for stars at super-solar metallicities.
+The model fixes the relative contribution of the prompt and delayed process to two elements to break degeneracies and improve interpretability; we find that some of the nucleosynthetic implications are dependent upon these detailed choices.
+We find that moving to four processes adds flexibility and improves the model's ability to predict the stellar abundances, but doesn't qualitatively change the story.
+The results of \name will help us to interpret and constrain the formation of the Galaxy disk, the relationship between abundances and ages, and the physics of nucleosynthesis.

 \keywords{Nucleosynthesis (1131), Stellar abundances (1577), Galaxy chemical evolution (580), Core-collapse supernovae (304), Type Ia supernovae (1728), }